NASA-PDS/registry/docs/source/install/docker-compose.rst

 Therefore, the deployment procedures described here can be used to deploy server-side and/or client-side registry components, without having to install the individual components manually.

 .. warning::
- these deployment are not intended for production given that 1. docker compose works on a single host and 2. permanent storage is left to docker to manage.
+   These deployment are not intended for production given that 1. docker compose works on a single host and 2. permanent storage is left to docker to manage.

 .. note::
    To learn more about docker compose, please visit https://docs.docker.com/compose/.

 Prerequisites
 *************